frucci/WordsClusterBySynonyms/README.md

 verbs = pd.DataFrame(verbs)
 verbs.columns = ['verbs']
 ```
-WordsClusterBySynonyms requires a dataframe in which you have to specify the name of the target column and the language obviously.
+WordsClusterBySynonyms requires a dataframe in which you have to specify the name of the target column and the language.

 The first function inside **WordClusterBySynonyms** is **get_synonyms_pandas**.
 It applies on the dataframe the generation of synonyms by creating a new columns.